 Algebra Using the TI-83 Plus / TI-84 Plus Online Course

-Take an online graphing calculator course from the Texas Instrument Education website.
+Online graphing calculator course - from the Texas Instrument Education website.

 - No charge for the course.
 It is FREE.

 - No time limit.
 There is an unlimited time for completing the course.

 - No user name and password required.
 Just click on the course outline then click on the lesson that you would like to take.

 What started out as Sal making a few algebra videos for his cousins has grown to over 2,100 videos and 100 self-paced exercises and assessments covering everything from arithmetic to physics, finance, and history.
 Visit Khan Academy to learn more!
 (PLEASE NOTE: Our mathematics team does NOT endorse all of the Khan Academy mathematics videos as some do not contain sound mathematical practices.
 We are simply providing the link as a free resource for the public to view).